olevski/eh/README.md

 The library provides just a handful or public structs and functions:
 - `Result` structs to capture an outcome that can potentially result in an error
-- `ReturnIfErr` function (`?` was not possible) that will stop the current function from executing if there is an error and return a `Result` that contains the error.
+- `Eh` method (`?` was not possible) that will stop the current function from executing if there is an error and return a `Result` that contains the error.
+If there is no error the `Result` is unwrapped and the `Ok` value is returned.
+Just like Canadians add "eh" to the end of a sentence to make it a question, you can call `Eh` on a `Result` to get a similar functionality to the question mark operator.
 - `EscapeHatch` function that should be deferred and given access to the enclosing function named `Result` argument so that the error can be recovered and the enclosed function can be interrupted early if an error occurs.